-Authorization of Shares - The extraordinary meeting of the Company's shareholders held on July 23, 2004 authorized the Company's board of directors to carry out a free capital increase of up to 6500,000.00, and a capital increase against payment of up to 63.0 million to be issued, in connection with the grant of stock options to employees of the Company.
-On January 24, 2006 the Natuzzi Board of Directors, in accordance with the Regulations of the "Natuzzi Stock Incentive Plan 2004-2009", approved by the Board of Directors in a meeting held on July 23, 2004, decided to issue without consideration 66,910 new Natuzzi ordinary shares in favor of the beneficiary employees.
-Consequently, the number of the Natuzzi ordinary shares were increased on the same date from 64,681,628 to 64,738,538.
+Authorization of shares - At the extraordinary meeting of the Company's shareholders on July 23, 2004, shareholders authorized the Company's board of directors to carry out a free capital increase of up to €500,000.00, and a capital increase against payment of up to €3.0 million to be issued, in connection with the grant of stock options to employees of the Company.
+On January 24, 2006 the Natuzzi Board of Directors, in accordance with the Regulations of the "Natuzzi Stock Incentive Plan 2004-2009", approved by the Board of Directors in a meeting held on July 23, 2004, decided to issue without consideration 56,910 new Natuzzi ordinary shares in favor of the beneficiary employees.
+Consequently, the number of Natuzzi ordinary shares increased on the same date from 54,681,628 to 54,738,538.
+On January 23, 2007 the Natuzzi Board of Directors, in accordance with the Regulations of the "Natuzzi Stock Incentive Plan 2004-2009", decided to issue without consideration 85,689 new Natuzzi ordinary shares in favor of the beneficiary employees.
+Consequently, the number of Natuzzi ordinary shares increased on the same date from 54,738,538 to 54,824,227.

 Form and Transfer of Shares - The Company's Ordinary Shares are in certificated form and are freely transferable by endorsement of the share certificate by or on behalf of the registered holder, with such endorsement either authenticated by a notary in Italy or elsewhere or by a broker-dealer or a bank in Italy.
-The transferee must request that the Company enter his name in the register of shareholders in order to establish his rights as a shareholder as against the Company.
+The transferee must request that the Company enter his name in the register of shareholders in order to establish his rights as a shareholder of the Company.

 Dividend Rights - Payment by the Company of any annual dividend is proposed by the board of directors and is subject to the approval of the shareholders at the annual shareholders' meeting.
-Before dividends may be paid out of the Company's unconsolidated net income in any year, an amount at least equal to 5.0% of such net income must be allocated to the Company's legal reserve until such reserve is at least equal to one-fifth of the par value of the Company's issued share capital.
+Before dividends may be paid out of the Company's unconsolidated net income in any year, an amount at least equal to 5% of such net income must be allocated to the Company's legal reserve until such reserve is at least equal to one-fifth of the par value of the Company's issued share capital.
 If the Company's capital is reduced as a result of accumulated losses, dividends may not be paid until the capital is reconstituted or reduced by the amount of such losses.
 The Company may pay dividends out of available retained earnings from prior years, provided that, after such payment, the Company will have a legal reserve at least equal to the legally required minimum.
 No interim dividends may be approved or paid.

 Dividends will be paid in the manner and on the date specified in the shareholders' resolution approving their payment (usually within 30 days of the annual general meeting).
-Dividends which are not collected within five years of the date on which they become payable are forfeited to the benefit of the Company.
+Dividends that are not collected within five years of the date on which they become payable are forfeited to the benefit of the Company.
 Holders of ADSs will be entitled to receive payments in respect of dividends on the underlying shares through The Bank of New York, as ADR depositary, in accordance with the deposit agreement relating to the ADRs.